Bacteria that contaminate food and cause foodborne illnesses are everywhere. Follow these four basic safety tips to keep your food safe.

 Cook Foods Thoroughly

-Using a thermometer is the only reliable way to ensure safety and to determine the “doneness” of meat and egg dishes.
+A thermometer is the only reliable way to ensure safety and determine the “doneness” of meat and egg dishes.
 To be safe, these foods must be cooked to an internal temperature high enough to destroy any harmful bacteria that may have been in the food.
-Color changes in meat are no longer considered reliable proof that all bacteria have been destroyed.
+The color changes in meat are no longer reliable proof that all bacteria have been destroyed.
 Use the following minimum internal temperature chart to determine if foods have been cooked thoroughly.

 Minimum Internal Temperatures

 These temperatures ensure that foodborne bacteria have been destroyed.
-For reasons of personal taste or texture preferences, consumers may choose to cook meat and poultry to higher temperatures.
+Consumers may choose to cook meat and poultry to higher temperatures for personal taste or texture preferences.

 Minimum Internal Temperatures of Foods